 - Other solutions include Flow Player, jPlayer, and Mediaelement.js.

-Also, note that native HTML5 video doesn’t support RTMP or HDS streaming protocols.
-So, as mentioned above, if you plan to use a solely HTML5 video player, HLS is the choice for you.
+Native HTML5 video doesn’t support RTMP app streaming nor HDS protocols.
+However, JW does support these two protocols.
+So, as mentioned above, if you plan to use a solely HTML5 video player, HLS is probably the best protocol for you.

 In this article, we defined HTML5 video streaming and video players.
 We also discussed different ways to stream live video on your website via embedding.
-And we highlighted some common pros and cons of each method.
+Additionally, we’ve highlighted some common pros and cons of each method.

 After reading, what’s your take on embedding video using HTML5?
 Still have questions you’d like us to answer, here or in future articles?
 Let us know in the comments!
 We love to hear from our readers, and we’ll get back to you as soon as we can.
 For exclusive offers and regular tips on live streaming, you can also join our LinkedIn group.